mikey427/mikey427/README.md

 # Hello, I'm Michael Baez
 - 💻 I'm currently working on a Portfolio site and a couple smaller projects!
-- 📚 I'm currently increasing my knowledge in React.
+- 📚 I'm currently increasing my knowledge in React and learning NextJS.
 - 📥 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/michaeldbaez/)

 ## Technologies